Table Of Contents_

 WHY WE LIKE IT: Features a gorgeous 1800r curved design, a 3000:1 contrast ratio that delivers rich colors and a 144Hz refresh rate, which we found to be perfect for graphically intensive gaming applications.

-The Samsung CJG56 144Hz Curved Gaming 1440p Monitor is a lovely piece of gear, with a 1800r curved design and a 3000:1 contrast ratio, the latter helping to deliver dark blacks and rich colors throughout the spectrum.
-The 144Hz refresh rate and integration with FreeSync technology help to reduce the kind of graphical lag that can occasionally plague gaming monitors and the 2560 x 1440p resolution delivers high quality visuals for all of your favorite streaming content.
+The Samsung CJG56 144Hz Curved Gaming 1440p Monitor is a lovely piece of gear, with a 1800R curved design and a 3000:1 contrast ratio, the latter helping to deliver dark blacks and rich colors throughout the spectrum.
+The 144Hz refresh rate and integration with FreeSync technology help to reduce the kind of graphical lag that can occasionally plague gaming monitors.
+AMD FreeSync does this by synchronizing the frame rates of your monitor and graphics card to reduce image tear.
+Also, the 2560 x 1440p resolution delivers high quality visuals for all of your favorite streaming content.
+And, for an even better resolution and faster frame rates, you’ll need to check out the highly-rated 4K 144Hz monitors to take your gaming to the next level.

 Award: FASTEST RESPONSE TIME